johnoyo/Humble2/README.md

 ---------

 - UI Editor for creating applications / games.
-- WebGL support with emscripten to build games for the browser.
+- WebGL support with [Emscripten](https://github.com/emscripten-core/emsdk) to build games for the browser.
 - An ECS architecture using the [EnTT](https://github.com/skypjack/entt) library.

 Installation: